corda/corda/docs/source/cordapp-build-systems.rst

             enabled true
             options {
                 keystore keyStoreFile
+                alias keyAlias
                 storepass keystorePass
-                alias keyAlias
             }
         }
     }

+Cordapp auto-signing allows to use signature constraints for contracts from the CorDapp without need to create a keyStore and configure the task.
+For production deployment ensure to sign CorDapp using own certificate e.g. by configuring options to point to external keyStore or by disabling signing in `corpapp`` plugin and require the Cordapp JAR is signed downstream in your build/deploymnet pipeline.
+CorDapp signed by Corda development certificate is accepted by Corda node only when running in the development mode.

-Cordformation plugin can also sign CorDapps JARs, when deploing set of nodes, see :doc:`generating-a-node`.
+Cordformation plugin can also sign CorDapps JARs, when deploying set of nodes, see :doc:`generating-a-node`.

 Example
 ^^^^^^^